 The essential ingredients for the proper Salaryman include a charcoal grey (or funeral black) suit with proper necktie, a briefcase, glasses, and usually a receding hairline if they're not outright bald.
 After a night's revelries, a carton of carryout food becomes part of the setup.
-Add a sake bottle and tie the necktie around the head as a hachimaki
+Add a sake bottle and a Necktie Headband and he becomes the "drunk salaryman" stereotype.

 Salarymen are usually portrayed in ways similar to White Collar Workers in American programming; stuck in dull jobs with irritating employers and little chance of advancement.
 However, as a whole, they tend to be more optimistic.
 They also have an unfortunate tendency, encouraged by both the Japanese work ethic and their employers, toward both workaholism and alcoholism.
 Some all but ignore their family in pursuit of their job, going drinking with office-mates after (unpaid) overtime, going home to sleep for four hours, then getting up to do it all over again.

 As a protagonist, this is essentially the same character as the Ordinary High-School Student — shining example of Japanese conformity ripe for a life changing transformation at the hands of an extraordinary event/individual/robot.
 The difference is that the salaryman's disproportionately extensive Back Story doesn't need to be crammed into elementary and middle school.
 That, plus high school kids don't constantly worry about getting fired.
-Using him in this way isn't exceptionally common, as these types of stories sell better with younger high school protagonists and supporting cast, even if the target audience is older
+Using him in this way isn't exceptionally common, as these types of stories sell better with younger high school protagonists and supporting cast, even if the target audience is older.

 Compare to Office Lady, the Distaff Counterpart (of sorts) to this trope.
 Contrast the Western equivalent, the Workaholic, whose life is even bleaker and his compromise with his work is tighter.

 open/close all folders